2024 Turf Sprint Odds2024 Turf Sprint Odds

 Turf sprinting has long been a prestige division in Australia, Hong Kong, and Europe, and the Breeders’ Cup Turf Sprint has both helped build a division in the United States and bring more truly world-class runners to the country.
 Only added to the schedule in 2008 and upgraded to Grade 1 status in 2012, it already feels like we couldn’t do without this event—with dual winners Mizdirection and Stormy Liberal having taken the racing public’s hearts.
 Especially in light of the addition of more graded races for turf sprinters, and the effort to build a juvenile turf sprint division that develops such runners, this is a division that is on the upswing.

-Over the ultra-short five-furlong trip at Santa Anita, this race will be for the real speed demons and will be some sight to witness on Saturday, November 4.
+The trip is a little longer at some other Breeders’ Cup Sites.
+But, over the ultra-short five furlongs at Del Mar Racetrack, this race will be for the real speed demons and will be some sight to witness on Saturday, November 2.

 Choosing Your Breeders’ Cup Turf Sprint Wagers